ACS/CCS Collaboration Alliance

 C&EN Article on the Signing Ceremony

-The American Chemical Society (ACS) and the Chinese Chemical Society (CCS) has renewed a three-year collaboration alliance characterized by mutual benefit, impact and a commitment to cooperation in service to chemical scientists, engineers and professionals.
+The American Chemical Society (ACS) and the Chinese Chemical Society (CCS) have renewed a three-year collaboration alliance characterized by mutual benefit, impact and a commitment to cooperation in service to chemical scientists, engineers and professionals.
+The renewed Memorandum of Understanding runs from April 2013 through April 2016.
 The alliance, which was originally signed in 2010, emphasizes the shared interest that each society has in engaging the Chinese and US chemical communities in collaborations, research, education, and meetings.

 ACS and CCS are both organizations which support chemistry and those working in related sciences on a global platform.
 Both organizations organize scientific conferences, publish peer reviewed materials and provide networking opportunities for those involved in scientific and, especially, chemistry-based innovation.